emqx/emqx-operator/docs/en_US/deployment/on-azure-aks.md

 Azure Kubernetes Service (AKS) simplifies deploying a managed Kubernetes cluster in Azure by offloading the operational overhead to Azure.
 As a hosted Kubernetes service, Azure handles critical tasks, like health monitoring and maintenance.
 When you create an AKS cluster, a control plane is automatically created and configured.
 This control plane is provided at no cost as a managed Azure resource abstracted from the user.
 You only pay for and manage the nodes attached to the AKS cluster.

-## Before Begin
+## Before You Begin
 Before you begin, you must have the following:

-+ An Azure Kubernetes Service (AKS) cluster.
-For details: [Create an Azure Kubernetes Service (AKS) cluster](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal)
++ An Azure Kubernetes Service (AKS) cluster, for details: [Create an Azure Kubernetes Service (AKS) cluster](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal)

-+ A StorageClass.
-For details: [Use Azure Files Container Storage Interface (CSI) driver in Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/azure-files-csie)
++ A StorageClass, for details: [Use Azure Files Container Storage Interface (CSI) driver in Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/azure-files-csie)

-+ A LoadBalancer.
-For details: [Network concepts for applications in Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/concepts-network#load-balancer)
++ A LoadBalancer, for details: [Network concepts for applications in Azure Kubernetes Service (AKS)](https://docs.microsoft.com/en-us/azure/aks/concepts-network#load-balancer)

 ## Enable EMQX Cluster Persistence